 These drainage capabilities ensure that stormwater runoff is massively reduced, and therefore the pollutants that come with it.
 Hard surfaces like concrete and asphalt assist in stormwater build-ups and therefore increase the level of pollutants in the natural waterways.
 Lower stormwater levels, created by grass pavers, will also mean rivers and streams are far less likely to flood, and erosion rates will decrease.

 The main uses of grass pavers are for areas like driveways, parking lots and some low-traffic areas.
 While it mightn’t seem like it, grass pavers provide a very solid surface that can withstand heavy vehicles.

-When it comes to this style of paver, there are an abundance of colours and shapes.
+When it comes to this style of paver, colours and shapes are abundant.
 Choosing a design that will suit your home, building or any other area is so simple.
 If it’s a natural, grassy look you’re after, then these pavers can be laid further apart, allowing grass to grow in between.